 Currently our parish is served by three priests and two deacons.
-Come and get to know them better by visiting their web pages below.
+Come and get to know them better.

 Father Wojciech Gierasimczyk